Reinhold Wilhelm von Pohlmann (1727 – 1795)

 Estonia in the 18th century was ruled by imperial Russia, and Wilhelm was in the service of the Empire.
 He was a lieutenant in 1752, then a district captain or Kreishauptman (1754), colonel or Oberst (1759), gentleman of the bedchamber (1761), general major and chamberlain (1765), lieutenant general, and finally Jägermeister (1768).
 He retired from this position eleven years later, aged 52.5“Erik-Amburger-Datenbank: Ausländer im vorrevolutionären Russland”, Leibniz-Institut für Ost- und Südost-Europaforschung, https://amburger.ios-regensburg.de/index.php?id=74772&mode=1

 Wihelm was also involved in various other endeavours.
-He was held in high regard by Russian empress Catherine the Great, and was a founder and one of 15 members of the imperial Free Economic Society established under the empress in September 1765.
+He was held in high regard by Russian empress Catherine the Great, and was a founder and one of 15 members of the imperial Free Economic Society established under the empress in 1765.
 The goal of the society was to promote economy as well as modernised and scientific agricultural practices, but its members gathered in St. Petersburg to debate various pertinent issues.
 Wilhelm went on to become the Society’s president in 1770.
-He was also the director of the German colony in St. Petersburg.6Riëtha Kühle, Princess Auguste: On a Tightrope Between Love and Abuse (Amazon Kindle Direct Publishing, 2021), chapter 11
+He was also the director of the German colony in Ingria in St. Petersburg, recommended by Jacob Johann von Sievers – one of Catherine’s reformers – who held that the commission should include representation from each Baltic province and “the most scrupulous fairness and humanity should preside over it”.6Roger P. Bartlett, “J. J. Sievers and the Russian Peasantry Under Catherine II”, Jahrbücher für Geschichte Osteuropas, Neue Folge, Bd.
+32, H. 1 (1984), 16-33; Riëtha Kühle, Princess Auguste: On a Tightrope Between Love and Abuse (Amazon Kindle Direct Publishing, 2021), chapter 11 Although Sievers thought that Reinhold was “a little too stern”, clearly he was the best man for the job.

-The construction of the famous Gatchina Palace in Russia commenced in 1766, supervised by Wilhelm for his friend Grigory Orlov – another founder of the Free Economic Society as well as Catherine’s close advisor and lover7Orlov was one of the leaders of the conspiracy to overthrow Peter III, and was made a Count following Catherine’s ascent to the throne.; she presented him with the estate.8“аничтаГ дорог »йиĸцемеН«” (German City of Gatchina)”, 1 December 2016, https://gtn-pravda.ru/2016/12/01/nemetskiy-gorod-gatchina.html
+The construction of the famous Gatchina Palace in Russia commenced in 1766, supervised by Wilhelm for his friend Grigory Orlov – another founder of the Free Economic Society as well as Catherine’s close advisor and lover8Orlov was one of the leaders of the conspiracy to overthrow Peter III, and was made a Count following Catherine’s ascent to the throne.; she presented Orlov with the estate.9“аничтаГ дорог »йиĸцемеН«” (German City of Gatchina)”, 1 December 2016, https://gtn-pravda.ru/2016/12/01/nemetskiy-gorod-gatchina.html

 “The man she entrusted with this massive project was none other than her and Orlov’s reliable and talented friend, Reinhold Wilhelm von Pohlmann.
 As supervisor of building works, he would be occupied from 1766 until 1777.
-His responsibilities included close co-operation with the architect Antonio Rinaldi, appointing workmen, handling the finances, ordering building materials, approving workmanship, and controlling the schedule.”9Kühle, chapter 11
+His responsibilities included close co-operation with the architect Antonio Rinaldi, appointing workmen, handling the finances, ordering building materials, approving workmanship, and controlling the schedule.”10Kühle, chapter 11

-In 1767, Wilhelm was elected a deputy from among the nobles of the Garsky kreis (district) to the commission for the composition of Catherine’s new legal code based on humanitarian and liberal politics.10“Instruction of Catherine the Great: Russian Political Doctrine”, Encyclopedia Britannica, https://www.britannica.com/event/Instruction-of-Catherine-the-Great, accessed: 11 May 2023 In May 1768, he was introduced by Marshal Bibikov of the commission (and was elected) as a member of a special commission “on mining, saving and planting forests and on trade in general”.
+In 1767, Wilhelm was elected a deputy from among the nobles of the Garsky kreis (district) to the commission for the composition of Catherine’s new legal code based on humanitarian and liberal politics.13“Instruction of Catherine the Great: Russian Political Doctrine”, Encyclopedia Britannica, https://www.britannica.com/event/Instruction-of-Catherine-the-Great, accessed: 11 May 2023 In May 1768, he was introduced by Marshal Bibikov of the commission (and was elected) as a member of a special commission “on mining, saving and planting forests and on trade in general”.
 In 1771, Wilhelm was the Chief Administrator of Tsarskoye Selo, the Empress’ summer palace.

 Nobility and recognition